microsoft/aksworkshop/_entries/01-04 scoring.md

 You may also use Azure DevOps to do load testing.

-### Extra challenges
+### Extra tasks

-There will be a list of extra challenges, intermediate and advanced level.
-Each challenge, successfully accomplished, counts for extra bonus points.
+There will be a list of extra tasks, intermediate and advanced level.
+Each task, successfully accomplished, counts for extra bonus points.